Pick and mix

 Recorder Big Band

-For all sizes of recorders
+For all sizes of recorders – bring your biggest!

 With Rebecca Austen-Brown and Mary Tyers

-For wind and brass
+For brass and recorders

-For voices
+For viols and voices

-With Graham Coatman
+With Graham Coatman and Alison Kinder

 Renaissance Big Band

-For wind, brass and strings
+For wind, brass, and strings – confident readers